JoelBrd/Socket/docs/AdvancedConcepts.md

 [CollectionService](https://developer.roblox.com/en-us/api-reference/class/CollectionService) to tag Instances that it has made changes to.

 ## TeamCreate
-Socket was designed to try accomodate for TeamCreate, with multiple team members using Socket at the same time.
+Socket was designed to try accomodate for Team Create, with multiple team members using Socket at the same time.
 [InstanceUtil](/api/InstanceUtil) has some *very* useful methods for accomodating for this.
 Take a look at "Dot to Dot" and the heirachy of Instances it creates in `game.Workspace`.